thegrumpys/odop/docs/design/SimplifiedUI.md

 &nbsp;

+Notes:
-Note:  It might be desirable to have the Sub-Problems feature implemented in order to keep spring design users out of trouble with things like Prop\_Calc_Method.
+* It might be desirable to have the Sub-Problems feature implemented in order to keep spring design users out of trouble with things like Prop\_Calc_Method.
+* In order to implement a spring design calculator, relaxed constraints as compared to those defaulted in initialState / startup are likely desirable.
+In turn, if the user simply switches from Design Check to Design mode, these relaxed constraints could lead to less desirable results than the default constraints.